What is the selection process for RCCs?

 Are there additional requirements?

-Prospective RCCs need to complete or waive the CS 196 - Computer Consulting course in Winter or Spring.
+Yes!
+Incoming RCCs need to complete or waive the CS 196 - Computer Consulting course in Winter or Spring.
 The Waiver Assessment (which gives you to opportunity to waive out of some or all of the course, based on your inherent understanding of the topic) is administered in-person on the first class meeting in Winter and Spring Quarters.
 If you do not able to take the waiver assessment then you are required to enroll in the full course.
+Incoming RCCs must also attend a Spring Orientation session- see "Key dates for the 2018-2019 Undergrad Staff Training".
+Incoming RCCs must attend all Fall Staff training sessions as denoted by the Fall Staff Training calendar (pending).
+See "Key dates for the 2018-2019 Undergrad Staff Training".

 What if I am going to be away Spring quarter?